Construction Industry Technology Trends: The Contractor's Guide

 The best tech in the world is useless if your team doesn’t know how to use it.
 Resistance to change is natural, especially if people are comfortable with their current workflows.
 The solution is to invest in your team’s development.
 This means providing comprehensive training and creating opportunities for them to build new digital skills like data analysis.
 Frame the new technology as a tool that makes their jobs easier, not more complicated.
 Show them how it helps reduce tedious tasks and allows them to focus on more valuable work.
 When your team feels supported and sees the direct benefits, they’ll be much more likely to embrace the change.

-Consider Your Supply Chain
+How New Tech Impacts Your Supply Chain

 Your supply chain is the backbone of every project, and technology can play a huge role in making it more resilient.
 Delays and shortages can bring a jobsite to a halt, so having clear visibility is critical.
 Using technology to track materials and manage vendors helps you anticipate issues before they become major problems.
 A smart strategy is to use many different suppliers to avoid bottlenecks and keep a healthy stock of essential materials.
 With the right software, you can monitor inventory levels, track shipments in real-time, and make data-driven decisions to keep your projects on schedule and within budget.